 The Swedish Tax Authorities, or STA, have assessed tax (net of utilization of tax attributes), penalties and interest in the amount of \$6.2 million related to the acquisition of Panopticon AB by Datawatch Corporation, in 2013 for the years 2013, 2014 and 2015.
 The STA, upon auditing the acquisition transaction, reached a conclusion that post acquisition, certain assets were removed from Sweden, triggering the tax obligation.
 The STA is also of the opinion that some services related to product development provided to the new parent company in the U.S. were performed by Panopticon AB at a price below market price triggering tax obligations.
 Datawatch contested the findings by the STA throughout the audit process including contesting the STA position in the first level of administrative courts.
+An Administrative Court hearing was held on May 16, 2019.
 On May 29, 2019, the Administrative Court issued its ruling in favor of Datawatch AB.
-On July 4, 2019, the STA filed an appeal of the Administrative Court ruling with the Administrative Court of Appeals in Stockholm, effectively continuing to assert that the assessments are in fact appropriate.
-After relevant submissions by the Company and the STA, the Court of Appeals held a hearing on February 20, 2020.
+On July 4, 2019, the STA filed an appeal of the Administrative Court ruling with the Administrative Court of Appeal in Stockholm, effectively continuing to assert that the assessments are in fact appropriate.
+In September 2019, the Company submitted its filing in response to the STA appeal with the Court of Appeals.
+On October 10, 2019, the STA filed an answer to the Company's defrayment, and on January 31, 2020, the Company filed a second submission to the Court.
+The Court of Appeals held a hearing regarding this matter on February 20, 2020.
 On March 27, 2020, the Court of Appeals issued its finding in favor of the STA.
 Pursuant to requirements in Sweden, the Company paid the assessed tax, penalties and interest on April 24, 2020.
-The Company, in accordance with its right to appeal the ruling to the Administrative Supreme Court of Sweden, filed an appeal of the Court of Appeals ruling citing specific grounds for reconsideration.
-On November 4, 2020, the Supreme Administrative Court issued a decision that they would not grant leave to appeal, effectively eliminating any further appeal rights in this matter.
+The Company retains the right to appeal the ruling to the Administrative Supreme Court of Sweden for a period of 60 days from the date of the finding.
+The Company is presently assessing whether to pursue this appeal.

-As previously described in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, the Company is subject to legal proceedings for which there were no other material changes during the nine months ended September 30, 2020.
+As previously described in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, the Company is subject to legal proceedings for which there were no other material changes during the three months ended March 31, 2020.